mennahamdy33/mennahamdy/_posts/2019-12-04-chronic-kidney-disease.markdown

 ---

 # Introduction

-In this project we used different models to predict the chronic kidney disease and compare between these models  .
+In this project we used different models to classify the chronic kidney disease and compare between these models  .

 # Preprocessing